Help us give nature a home from £3 a month.

 Murmuration exaltation: a starling flock forms a fantastic acrobatic mass before roosting

 Image: David Kjaer

-Starlings join forces for many reasons.
-Grouping together offers safety in numbers – predators such as peregrine falcons find it hard to target one bird amidst a hypnotising flock of thousands.
+We think that starlings do it for many reasons.
+Grouping together offers safety in numbers – predators such as peregrine falcons find it hard to target one bird in the middle of a hypnotising flock of thousands.

-Starlings also gather to keep warm at night and to exchange information, such as good feeding areas.
-They often feed miles away from where they roost - sometimes up to 20 miles away.
-They return to their roosting site at around the same time each evening.
+They also gather to keep warm at night and to exchange information, such as good feeding areas.

-Despite the incredible size of the flocks, these numbers are just a fraction of what they used to be.
-Huge starling flocks used to gather over Manchester, Leeds, Newcastle, Liverpool, Edinburgh, Glasgow and Belfast, but you have a much better chance of seeing the birds in rural areas.
+Despite the incredible size of the flocks, starling numbers are just a fraction of what they used to be.
+Huge starling flocks used to gather over Manchester, Leeds, Newcastle, Liverpool, Edinburgh, Glasgow and Belfast, but today you have a much better chance of seeing the birds in rural areas.

-The starling population has crashed by over 70% in recent years, meaning they are now on the critical list of UK birds most at risk.
+The starling population has fallen by over 80% in recent years, meaning they are now on the critical list of UK birds most at risk.

 The decline is believed to be due to the loss of permanent pasture, increased use of farm chemicals and a shortage of food and nesting sites in many parts of the UK.